rmhsawyer/EC535_project/README.md

 Also remember to send the "build.sh" shell file to your gumstix.
 It includes all commands to insert the kernel module, set all export variables, and start the qt application.<br />

-If you have got everything settled, you can type in the following command in terminal:
+If you have got everything settled, you can type in the following command in terminal to start:
 ```
 chmod 777 build.sh
 ./build.sh